marcossantiago/kubernetes-workshop/04_advanced.md

 ### Do it yourself

 * Expose our application via Ingress.
-* Write an ingress manifest to expose the front-end service on port 80 listening on goto-chicago.example.com/demo
+* Write an ingress manifest to expose the front-end service on port 80 listening on pgk.example.com/demo
 * Access the application via `curl` or a browser on port 80.

 ---

 ## Auto Scaling

-As we have seen in the previous section scaling our applications is very simple. `kubectl scale deployment/k8s-real-demo replicas=5`.
+As we have seen in the previous section scaling our applications is very simple using kubectl.
 However, ideally this would not be a manual action.

 Kubernetes supports this via the `HorizontalPodAutoscaler` resource.